Skip to main content

 Multi-path transactions

-Sometimes you need to update multiple paths atomically — either all the changes happen, or none of them do.
+Sometimes you need to update multiple paths atomically, where either all the changes happen or none of them do.
 Multi-path transactions support two syntaxes:

 Conditions (compare-and-swap)

 In array-syntax transactions, you can add condition operations that check the current value before proceeding.
 If any condition fails, the entire transaction is rejected and no writes are applied.
 For primitive values (strings, numbers, booleans), the condition compares the value directly.
-For complex objects, Lark computes a SHA-256 hash of the current value and compares that.
+For complex objects, to be efficient and avoid sending the entire object’s data over the wire, Lark computes a SHA-256 hash of the current value and compares that.
 This lets you condition on “this object hasn’t changed” without specifying every field.
+This is handled for you and you don’t need to worry about how calculating the hash yourself, but it’s useful to know how to works in the background.

 Use callback-style transactions for simple read-modify-write operations on a single path (like counters).
 Use multi-path transactions with conditions when you need to update several paths atomically or enforce preconditions.